ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/differences-between-backup-and-export.markdown

 will satisfy your requirements.
 This article describes differences between Backup / Restore and Export / Import options.

 - Indexes:
-    - Backup contains indexes - definitions and data
+    - Backup contains complete indexes - definitions and data
     - Export doesn't include index data, indexes will be rebuilt after importing based on exported definitions

 - Data state: